Guides

 How Abstract API Handles Email Validation in Python

-Abstract API addresses the core weaknesses of traditional methods through a dedicated service that handles the complex validation checks local methods miss.
+Abstract API addresses the core weaknesses of traditional methods through a comprehensive API check that replaces local logic.

-• It detects disposable, free, catch-all, and role-based email providers.
+• It detects disposable, free, catch-all, role-based, and grey-listed domains.

-Once you understand Abstract’s capabilities, the addition of its email validator API to your project is simple.
-First, install the SDK with pip.
+Once you are familiar with Abstract’s capabilities, to add its email validator API to your project is simple.
+You can prepare your development environment with a few quick steps.

-• Create an account with Abstract API to get your unique API key.
+• Create an Abstract account to get your Email Validation API key.

-• Import the AbstractEmailValidation class into your application.
+• Import and configure the SDK in your application.

 from python_email_validation import AbstractEmailValidation